Dreary home market spurs Spanish banks on to foreign climes

 “Sabadell is partly trying to replicate Santander’s model in Brazil which has been good for them since the beginning,” said Enrique Quemada, chief executive of advisory firm OnetoOneCapital.

 BBVA, Spain’s second-biggest lender, is also still interested in foreign purchases.
-Late last year it announced a deal to increase its stake in Garanti (GARAN.IS), one of Turkey’s largest lenders, to 40 percent.
+Late last year it announced a deal to increase its stake in Garanti, one of Turkey’s largest lenders, to 40 percent.

 With interest rates at record lows and equity markets powering to new highs, there are plenty of attractive options for the banks to raise money.